liaoweiduo/continual-learning-baselines/rebuttal.md

 Q3: ``Never-ending'' CL sense

 - This is a very good comment.
-Our reported results are indeed static (only evaluating after finishing all continual training tasks), but the setting is clearly a never-ending CL.
+Our reported results were indeed static (only evaluating after finishing all continual training tasks), but the setting is clearly a never-ending CL.
-- We claim that our diagnosing evaluation can be used at any checkpoint (not be restricted at the end of all continual training tasks).
-We report the per-task Hn on 10-way COBJ as following:
+- We claim that our diagnosing evaluation can be used at any checkpoint (not to be restricted at the end of all continual training tasks).
+We report the per-task Hn on 10-way COBJ as follows:

     |           | Hn_1 | Hn_2 | Hn_3 |
     |-----------| --- | --- | --- | --- |